giantswarm/docs/src/content/advanced/security/security-policy-enforcement/cluster-admin-guide/index.md

 ##### Centralized and distributed models

+**Action item:** decide where your organization will track exceptions to cluster security policies.
+Specifically, you should identify one or more git repositories which will contain PolicyException resources.

 Conway's law suggests organizations build systems which resemble their internal structures.
 Security processes are no exception (ha!), and our customers vary widely with regard to the level of autonomy and self-service they afford to their developers.

 Organizations at the highly autonomous end of the spectrum choose to allow their application developers to manage their own PolicyExceptions from within their application repositories.
-Others choose to centralize the PolicyExceptions in a single place, typically controlled by the platform/infrastructure team.
+Others choose to centralize the PolicyExceptions in a single place, typically controlled by the platform/infrastructure team and reviewed by security.
 Some organizations require a mixed approach where, for example, different business units are responsible for exceptions stored in different locations.

-All of these are valid and workable approaches, but it is important to be deliberate when designing the exception workflow so that only exceptions approved by trusted processes can be deployed.
+All of these are valid and workable approaches, but it is important to be deliberate when designing the exception workflow so that only exceptions approved through trusted processes can be deployed.

-For new users of the platform who do not already have an established process for handling security exceptions, we suggest keeping the PolicyExceptions controlled centrally, in a GitOps repo configured to require review from any necessary stakeholders in order to modify exceptions.
+For new users of the platform who do not already have an established process for handling security exceptions, we suggest keeping the PolicyExceptions controlled centrally, in a GitOps repo configured to require review from any necessary stakeholders in order to grant or modify exceptions.

 If your organization already has an automated system for exception management, we'd like to hear from you about how you currently use it, and may use it with the Policy API in the future.